Sundays at Granny's

 “Everyone’s waiting for me to die, then I won’t be a burden no more.
 Only pleasure I got left is planning my funeral.”
-She sniffs, gathers her lacy shawl around her shoulders, and rocks faster.
+She sniffs, gathers her fuzzy shawl around her shoulders, and rocks faster.
 “It’s true, ain’t it, Hetty Sue?
 Family’s just waiting for me to die.”

 “We don’t want you to die,” I mumbled.
 I bit my lip, then blurted, “But you don’t seem all that interested in living, is all.”

 “Still breathing, aren’t I?”

 “Breathing ain’t living, Granny.
 Living is living.”